AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/real-time.md

 Breakdown reports are useful when you want to see the cross-product of values from two different dimensions.
 When creating a real-time breakdown report, use the same endpoint as shown above.
 Within the payload of the request, use the `metricsFilters` parameter to specify the filter to be applied.
 To see an example of a breakdown request that specifies an object within `metricFilters`, as well as general information on breakdown reports, see [Breakdown dimensions](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/reports/breakdowns/).

 ## Status codes

 Each web API call returns an HTTP status code that reflects the result of a request:

 HTTP code | Meaning | Description
 --- | --- | ---
 200 | Success | The request is successful.
 400 | Bad Request | The request was improperly constructed, missing key information, and/or contained incorrect syntax.
-This error code could indicate a problem such as a missing required parameter or the supplied data didn't pass validation.
+This error code could indicate a problem such as a missing required parameter or the supplied data did not pass validation.
 401 | Authentication failed | The request did not pass an authentication check.
 Your access token may be missing or invalid.
 Similarly, you may have attempted to access an object that requires administrator permissions.
 See the OAuth token errors section below for more details.
 403 | Forbidden | The resource was found, but you do not have the right credentials to view it.
 You might not have the required permissions to access or edit the resource for reasons not applicable to status code 401.
 404 | Not found | The requested resource could not be found on the server.
 The resource may have been deleted, or the requested path was entered incorrectly.